vertuzz/fullstack-challenge/README.md

 **Challenge Overview:**

-Design and implement a system that allows users to manage their personal property list.
-Users should be able to sign up, log in, and then add or remove properties to/from their property list.
+Design and implement a system that enables users to search for properties in the database using filters.
+Users should be able to log in, search for properties with filters, and view them on a map (Google Maps, Leaflet, or similar).

 **Requirements:**

 1. **User Authentication**:
-    - Implement a basic login and sign-up page.
+    - Use a hardcoded basic authentication with admin/admin user/password.

 2. **Database Design and Implementation**:
     - We recommend using SQLite for the sake of simplicity, but feel free to choose another database if you have a specific preference.
 Justify your choice.